MaggotHATE/perk-points-per-skill-levelups/README.md

  *Technically, skill are just actor values, so you can put any existing AV into a category and use it in calculations.

+### Credits:
+ SKSE Team and SkyUI Team - for the greater good;
+ exiledviper and meh321 - for PapyrusUtil;
+ VanKorno - for the reason this mod even exists.

 ### Advanced settings:

 	The idea itself is pretty simple, so I decided to expand it with configurable formulas, stored in .json files at "\SKSE\Plugins\pppsu_formulas" and loaded through MCM.